Who we are | Resources Safety & Health Queensland Skip to content

 Chief Transformation Officer, Nicolai (Nick) Ahlstrand

 Nick Ahlstrand’s first role in the resource sector was project engineer on the BMA Goonyella Riverside underground coal development project in 2003.
 His qualifications include Bachelor of Applied Science, Master of Business Administration and Graduate Certificate in International Relations.
-He has completed executive education at Columbia Business School, is a Graduate of the Australian Institute of Company Directors and a Certified Practicing Project Director (AIPM).
+He has completed executive education at Columbia Business School, is a Graduate of the Australian Institute of Company Directors and a Certified Practicing Portfolio Executive (AIPM).

 Nick was appointed as RSHQs inaugural Chief Transformation Officer in April 2022.
 Previously he was the Executive Director Simtars for several years where he led reforms to contemporise the division to promote improved safety and health outcomes for resource workers.
 In his current role, Nick is responsible for leading the Enterprise Program Management Office which has broad responsibility to manage RSHQs multi-year, transformational programs of work spanning data, digital and business change.